xljiulang/CYarp/README.md

 Set-Cookie: <load balancer cookie>
 ```

-At this time, the long connection based on `tcp` has been completed.
-Then the Stream following the long connection must implement the functions of the following table, where {tunnelId} is a 36-character guid format text, such as `c0248b3a-171c-1e9c-e75c-188daf5e773f`.
+At this point, the TCP-based long connection is established.
+The stream that follows the connection must implement the behaviors shown in the table below. `{tunnelId}` is a 36-character GUID string, for example `c0248b3a-171c-1e9c-e75c-188daf5e773f`.

 | Sender | Content          | Intention                                               | Receiver's actions                   |
 | ------ | ---------------- | ------------------------------------------------------- | ------------------------------------ |